zhreshold/ICCV19-GluonCV/README.md

 A1: There will be all-in-one AWS SageMaker notebooks available for all local attendees, you need to bring your laptop and have a working email to access the notebooks.

+Q2: How do I setup the environment in SageMaker after this tutorial?

+A2: You can use [lifetime-config](https://github.com/zhreshold/ICCV19-GluonCV/blob/master/00_setup/sagemaker_lifetime_config.sh) to create sagemaker notebook instance using this lifetime-config.
+Make sure you have more than 30G disk space for the new notebook instance.

 [0]: https://github.com/zhreshold/ICCV19-GluonCV/blob/master/slides/IntroToGluonCV.pptx
 [1]: https://github.com/zhreshold/ICCV19-GluonCV/blob/master/slides/MXNet_Overview.pptx